EqualExperts/digital-platform-playbook/introduction/capabilities-of-a-digital-platform.md

 * Metrics pipeline from service runtime to metrics storage.
 * Curated monitoring dashboards showing the [Four Golden Signals](https://landing.google.com/sre/sre-book/chapters/monitoring-distributed-systems/#xref_monitoring_golden-signals), availability targets, and deployment targets.

+{% hint style='tip' %}
+Implementing standardised-but-extendable metrics, dashboards, and alerts for all the services on a platform provides several benefits:
+* reduce the cost of context switching for service team members when working across multiple services
+* greater effiency as not every team has to re-invent the wheel to monitor their service
+* teams get a basic level of monitoring for free, and can then be encouraged to further customise their service's dashboards to provide richer information
+{% endhint %}

 ### Service alerting